In light of COVID-19 the Government announced a suspension on court proceedings in respect of evictions, in its attempt

 to offer you assistance with your dispute through our Housing Possession Claims Mediation Scheme, which has been specifically designed for landlords (or their agents) and tenants that are seeking support in their discussion at or before the

-Review Day and before a court hearing in order to resolve tenancy issues without having to go to court.
+Review Day and before a court hearing in order to resolve tenancy issues without having to go to court

 The Scheme offers mediation services whereby an impartial mediator will assist the landlord and tenant(s)

-related to a property possession.
+to resolve their dispute related to a property possession.

 In support of the delivery of this service ADR ODR International is delighted to have entered into a partnership with